Ananias and Sapphira: Modern scholarship

 The morality of the incident has been the source of some commentary.
-Dunn (1996) describes it as "one of the most unnerving episodes in the whole of the New Testament."
-Many scholars have noted parallels with the story of Achan (Joshua 7), and Havelaar (1997) notes various parallel events in pagan literature, in particular one close parallel in an event recounted by Herodotus about a certain Glaucus who tried to tempt the gods at Delphi by lying about money he had kept dishonestly, and was subsequently deprived of descendants.
+James Dunn describes it as "one of the most unnerving episodes in the whole of the New Testament."
+Scholars note parallels with the story of Achan in the biblical account in Joshua 7; Havelaar, writing in 1997, notes various parallel events in pagan literature, in particular one close parallel in an event recounted by Herodotus about a certain Glaucus who tried to tempt the gods at Delphi by lying about money he had kept dishonestly, and was subsequently deprived of descendants.

 Darrell Bock concludes that the episode emphasises the seriousness of sin, as well as the graciousness of God who often defers judgment.
 The church is not composed of perfect people, but sins including pride and deceit will eventually be dealt with.

 The Lutheran New Testament Professor Matthew L. Skinner claims the story is meant to be gallows humour.
-He states that, "The story aims for gallows humor, but we read Acts in a different place today.
+He states: "The story aims for gallows humor, but we read Acts in a different place today.
 Our familiarity with religiously sanctioned violence makes it difficult to laugh, even if we understand that this scene may not be offered as serious, definitive theology."